 Key Features: Cost:$12 | Streaming Quality: H.264 | Buy from Amazon

 MHL(Mobile High-Definition Link)/Slimport is basically connecting via microUSB port of Android devices.
 They can be considered as microUSB to HDMI adapter.
 MHL and Slimport work in similar fashion.
 They are able to use microUSB ports to deliver video and audio signals.MHL/Slimport supports up to 8 channels of surround sound and video of maximum 4K resolution.
 They normally require breakout boxes(small dongle to convert signals from phone to HDMI compatible signals)only if your TV does not support MHL/Slimport.
 More and more TV manufacturers are offering MHL/Slimport support.
 The adapters make MHL/Slimport slightly expensive than HDMI cables.
 They cost $15 to $40.

 While using Slimports the screen of smartphones/tablets should be on which causes battery drainage.
 But most of the breakout boxes have microUSB ports, so your Android devices can be charged.
 The drawback is that MHL/Slimport support is not vast.
 Very few devices like Samsung Galaxy Tab 3 which support MHL and Google Nexus 5 which supports Slimports are some options.

+There are several benefits for connecting the Android device to TV.
+You can watch the movies and photos on big screen TV.
+You can play Android Multiplayer games on big screen tV with your friend on next party or present slides in your office directly from your Android phone to TV.
 It is a matter of personal choice whether choose a wired or wireless mode to connect Android to TV.
 Some may like to have the wireless mode of connection which would offer them the freedom of mobility across the room.
 Some others may like wired mode of connection which restricts the movement and usage of a device but is very simple and direct to setup.